scramjetorg/transform-hub/packages/cli/README.md

     -h, --help                         display help for command
 ```

-All above steps can be done by single command: `si seq deploy`, so sequence will be packed (if needed), sent and started.
+All above steps can be done by single command: `si seq deploy`, so Sequence will be packed (if needed), sent and started.

 ```bash
 Usage: